Local government in Australia: History

 There is no mention of local government in the Constitution of Australia, though it is mentioned several times in the Annotated Constitution of Australia.
 "Municipal institutions and local government" appears in Annotation 447, and "Power of the Parliament of a Colony" appears under "Residuary Legislative Powers" on pages 935 and 936.

-The first official local government in Australia was the Perth Town Trust, established in 1838, only three years after British settlement.
+The first official local government in Australia was the Perth Town Trust, established in 1838, only three years after British colonisation of Western Australia.
 The Adelaide Corporation followed, created by the province of South Australia in October 1840.
 The City of Melbourne and the Sydney Corporation followed, both in 1842.
 All of these early forms failed; it was not until the 1860s and 1870s that the various colonies established widespread stable forms of local government, mainly for the purpose of raising money to build roads in rural and outer-urban regions.
 Council representatives attended conventions before Federation, however local government was unquestionably regarded as outside the Constitutional realm.

-In the 1970s, the Whitlam Government expanded the level of funding to local governments in Australia beyond grants for road construction.
+In the 1970s, the Whitlam government expanded the level of funding to local governments in Australia beyond grants for road construction.
 General purpose grants become available for the first time.